pglab-electronics/docs/docs/webserver-relay.md

 E-BOARD can operate two distinct device types at the same time:

 - Relay
-- Shutter (bi-directional AC motor).
+- Shutter (bi-directional AC motor)

 E-BOARD default configuration is to use Relay only.